darnocer/blog/content/blog/choice.md

 Through daily dedication to our spiritual practice, the veil is lifted; we begin to see things as they truly are.

 And things truly are beautiful.
-It is this deep appreciation and awe of the beauty that already surrounds us that moves us closer towards the Love & Light of the Infinite Creator.
+It is this deep appreciation and awe of the beauty that already surrounds us that moves us closer towards the Love & Light of the Absolute.